What is AFPSLAI? How does it work? Is it good to invest in it? Is my money safe in AFPSLAI?

 Short to say, I believe your money is safe in AFPSLAI.

 I have good faith with them and believe that it is stable and currently managed by competent people.
-But for risk-averse individuals, I’d advise they put not more than P500,000 there so as to be sufficiently covered by the PDIC in case anything happens.
+But for risk-averse individuals, I’d advise not to put all your money in there.

 So there you have it, a primer on the Armed Forces and Police Savings & Loan Association, Inc. or AFPSLAI.
 To learn more about them, you can visit their website at www.afpslai.com.ph.